 Two theories were found relevant on establishing the effect of knowledge management on organization performance.
-The theories that was found to best inform the research constructs are knowledge based view (Penrose,1959) and theory of performance (Richard, 1954).
+The theories that was found to best inform the research constructs are knowledge based view (Penrose,1959) and organization knowledge creation theory (Nonaka, 1986).

 2.1.1 Knowledge-Based View